The Most Famous Places First

 In Bolingbrook, a 6,000 square foot facility with a growing collection of restored and replica aircraft.

-Visit this nature museum at Benedictine University in Lisle, with a collection of over 10,000 specimens.
+Nature museum at Benedictine University in Lisle, a collection of over 10,000 specimens.

-You will find Lake View in Oakbrook Terrace, promoting awareness of the natural world with fun, hands-on education.
+Oakbrook Terrace, promoting awareness of the natural world with hands-on education.

-Located in Schaumburg – Over 3 million LEGO bricks and unique activity workshops with their Master Model Builder.
+Located in Schaumburg – Over 3 million LEGO bricks and unique activity workshops.

 Check out this organic farm in Naperville.
-Take a self-guided tour, or note their schedule to attend a special event.
+Self-guided tours, and special events.

 Located in Oak Park – Visit the greenhouses to see the tropical, fern and desert rooms.
 Tours are available.